EvilEyedPigeon/udacity-fsnd-p4-conference-app/README.md

 - Consider combining into a single API.
 - Do better input validation.
 - Cleanup original conference API code (original code is mostly untouched).
-- Finish generic query method that receives any list of filters, and applies inequality filters in memory if necessary (mostly done, will add later).
+- Polish generic query method that receives any list of filters, and applies inequality filters in memory if necessary.
 - Play with the UI.